Offbeatmammal/jsNoSpam/README.md

 # jsNoSpam

 A simple Javascript library to make it harder for spambots to harvest email addresses from a site.
-Uses 100% client-side javascript so can be deployed where you have no control over the server (eg Weebly or other template hosting sides).
+Uses 100% client-side javascript so can be deployed where you have no control over the server (eg Weebly or other template hosting sites).

 It achieves this by encoding and obfuscating the email address in the page source, and only decoding it in response to an action by the user:
 * User mouses over the obfustated email address (can change to require an explicit click).